FCOO/leaflet-bootstrap/README.md

-    .setSize(sizeIndex)                 //Set the size of the marker (0-2) .setIconClass( iconClass, minSize ) //Set the classname for the icon inside the marker .setNumber( number, minSize )       //Set a number inside the marker
+    .setSize(sizeIndex)                 //Set the size of the marker (0-2) .setIconClass( iconClass, minSize ) //Set the classname for the icon inside the marker .setNumber( number, minSize )       //Set a number inside the marker .asIcon()                           //Return options for this as icon in bsHeader etc.